Tawnygoody/Fastara/README.md

     providing much personal information.

 - Returning Visitor Goals
-    1. As a returning visitor, I want to be able to login into my account, without re-registering.
+    1. As a returning visitor, I want to be able to login into my account without re-registering.
     2. As a returning visitor, I want to be able to logout out of my account.
     3. As a returning visitor, I want to be able to view my profile.
     4. As a returning visitor, I want to be able to delete my account should I wish.